fred314159265/CANchovy/README.md

 Using a firmware version which uses the gs_usb protocol will mostly be useful for SocketCAN on Linux, but [python-can](https://python-can.readthedocs.io/en/stable/interfaces/gs_usb.html) does support the gs_usb protocol on all platforms. (__Note:__ The Linux kernel only supports CAN FD with the gs_usb driver after version 5.18.)

-* budgetcan_fw - [board_canablev2](https://github.com/ryedwards/budgetcan_fw/tree/main/Portable/board_canablev2) target - I have confirmed that FD CAN is working.
+* budgetcan_fw - [board_canablev2](https://github.com/ryedwards/budgetcan_fw/tree/main/Portable/board_canablev2) target - I have confirmed that FD CAN is working as of [`e8fb8efebdac22019dc7e73dfec773c6fd2ec5a8`](https://github.com/ryedwards/budgetcan-fw/commit/e8fb8efebdac22019dc7e73dfec773c6fd2ec5a8).
-* candlelight build from [CANable 2.0 web updater](https://canable.io/updater/canable2.html) - I have not tested if FD CAN support is present, notes on canalbe website suggest FD support is not implemented in these candlelight FW builds (yet?).
+* candlelight build from [CANable 2.0 web updater](https://canable.io/updater/canable2.html) - I have not tested if FD CAN support is present, notes on canable website suggest FD support is not implemented in these candlelight FW builds (yet?).

 ## SLCAN